valgrindCTF/website/src/posts/hqli-me.md

 ## Final Notes

 - You can read the challenge creator's write-up [here](https://github.com/project-sekai-ctf/sekaictf-2025/blob/main/web/hqli-me/solution/e.py).
 The official solution uses `CSVWRITE` to achieve stacked sqli to create an alias in H2 for RCE.
-I wasn't aware it's possible,
+I wasn't aware it was possible,
 - The official solution also uses another method for RCE with `JdiInitiator` via Java code injection.
 I also came up with yet another way to do it beforehand with `OnError` and heap size JVM flags like so:
 ```
 new jdk.jshell.execution.JdiInitiator(0, new list("-XX:OnError=id>/tmp/err.rce","-XX:OnOutOfMemoryError=id>/tmp/err2.rce","-XX:+CrashOnOutOfMemoryError","-Xmx3m","-XX:MaxMetaspaceSize=8m","-jar /app/target/hn-1.0-SNAPSHOT-jar-with-dependencies.jar"), new java.lang.String("jdk.jshell.execution.RemoteExecutionControl"), true, null, 8000, new java.util.HashMap(2))
 ```

 Funnily enough it worked locally, but not on remote.
 I'm sure there's a more proper way to trigger it this way.
-There could possibly be even more ways to RCE with `JdiInitiator`.
+There could be even more ways to RCE with `JdiInitiator`.

 XOXO,
 VXXDXX